howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 ```

 </Instruction>

+ > **Note**: For the purpose of this tutorial you don't explicitly have to install the Prisma CLI because `prisma-cli` is listed as a _development dependency_ in the boilerplate you'll use.
+This allows to run its commands by prefixing it with `yarn`, e.g. `yarn prisma deploy` or `yarn prisma playground`.
+ > If you have `prisma` installed globally on your machine (which you can do with `npm install -g prisma`), you don't need to use the `yarn` prefix throughout this tutorial.

 With the CLI installed, you can now use the `graphql create` command to setup your GraphQL server.
 Note that this command is based on several [GraphQL boilerplate](https://github.com/graphql-boilerplates/) projects that provide an initial set of features for various languages and technologies.